U.S. Energy Trade Dashboard

 The United States shares electricity interconnections with Canada that result in billions of dollars in cross-border electrical energy trade each year.
 The United States also shares electricity interconnections with Mexico, however the grid systems are asynchronous, meaning that the transmission systems on either side can operate independently.
 Because the amount of cross border electrical energy trade between the United States and Mexico is so small, the Census Bureau does not collect and publish electrical energy trade data between the two countries.

 Electricity Infrastructure consists of electrical equipment and devices that facilitate the transmission and distribution of electrical energy from the power plant or generator to the final consumers.
 This includes equipment such as arresters, capacitors, switchgear and circuit breakers, conductor, connecter, meters, controls, and transformers of different sizes and capacities.
+Based on input from industry, the Dashboard now tracks trade in wooden line poles as well as insulators, copper wire, and other products.

 As a result of exciting Smart Grid technologies and applications that are increasingly digitalizing the grid, the Electricity Infrastructure sector is undergoing many profound changes.
 Smart Grid technologies like advanced metering infrastructure (AMI), advanced distribution management systems (ADMS), distributed energy resources management software (DERMS), virtual power plants (VPP), vehicle-to-grid integration, artificial intelligence (AI) and other software/cloud-based services are profoundly impacting the commercial landscape for these products.
 Due to the inherent challenge of tracking service exports like the ones listed above, or other services like advisory and legal services or engineering, procurement, and construction services, the U.S. Energy Trade Dashboard is not reflective of the entire scope of U.S. electricity infrastructure exports or imports.
 Also, due to the vast range of power ratings for electrical products, the dashboard is limited to grid-scale products and does not include residential equipment or consumer electronics.